-With Prince Harry and Meghan Markle’s recent announcement of their engagement, we thought this would be a great time to take a look back at all the other exciting royal family engagements.
+Following Prince Harry and Meghan Markle’s announcement of their engagement in 2017, we decided to take a look back at all the other exciting royal family engagements.

 From Princess Diana’s fiancé’s announcement faux pas to how the queen said ‘I do,’ here’s a look back at some of the best royal family engagements.